-How can we get the most out of our 401k plans?
-Ignoring articles that claim they’re a scam is the first step.
+How do 401k plans work?
+Ignoring articles that claim they're a scam is the first step.
 Participating in your company 401k plan is a must if you’re serious about saving for the long term.
-Take these steps to make sure you’re not missing out.
+Take these steps to make sure you're not missing out.

 If you’re eligible to participate in a 401k plan, do it!
 Some plans even have automatic enrollment to assure that their employees don’t miss out on the benefits.
 Don’t let automatic enrollment give you too much peace of mind.
 This often involves the plan choosing how much you will contribute and what fund you’ll invest in.
 Be proactive and make sure it is set up to meet your needs

 Try To Save At Least 10% Of Your Pay